 Hilco to Transform Northern Virginia Coal Site Into Mixed-Use Development

 The price was not disclosed due to a non-disclosure agreement.
-As part of the deal, Pepco will retain a property interest in a portion of the site, where it will continue to own and operate an electrical substation.
+As part of the deal, Pepco will keep a property interest for part of the site, continuing to own and operate an electrical substation, according to a prepared statement.

 “We’re excited for the opportunity to redevelop the old Potomac River Generating Station site,” Gary C. Epstein, executive vice president and chief marketing officer of Hilco Redevelopment parent Hilco Global, told Commercial Observer.
 “Hilco Redevelopment Partners is uniquely suited to clean up and transform these types of unused industrial sites into environmentally friendly developments that best serve the local community.
 We envision a mixed-use development that provides housing, includes new dining and retail options, creates jobs, and, importantly, improves public open space along the Potomac waterfront and the Mount Vernon Trail.”

-Located in Alexandria’s Old Town North neighborhood, along the Mount Vernon Trail and Potomac River, the site was decommissioned in 2012 and remains one of the largest industrial sites in Alexandria.
+Situated in Alexandria’s Old Town North neighborhood by the Mount Vernon Trail and Potomac River, the site was decommissioned in 2012 and is one of Alexandria’s largest industrial sites, per the statement.

 In the coming months, Hilco Global will work further with all of the key stakeholders in Old Town North and the City of Alexandria to ensure the clean-up and redevelopment of this site, transforming it into something that it says will benefit the entire community.
 However, Epstein noted the project is very complex and could take several years from start to finish.